Birds In Chimney? Here’s How to remove Them Safely

 3. Chimney Blockage

 Birds can nest in your chimney, blocking the flue and preventing proper ventilation.
-This can cause dangerous gases to build up in your home.
+This can cause dangerous gasses to build up in your home.

-Some of these gases include carbon monoxide, which can cause health problems, or even fatal disasters for you and your family.
+Some of these gasses include carbon monoxide, which can cause health problems or even fatal disasters for you and your family.

 4. Fire Hazard

-If you suspect you have birds in your chimney, it is crucial to take action immediately.
-You can do a few things to eliminate them, and we share those tips below.
+If you suspect that you have birds in your chimney, it is crucial to take action immediately.

 Tips to Getting Rid of Birds in a Chimney

-When birds decide to make a home in your chimney, it can be a nuisance.
-And while there are many ways to get rid of birds in your chimney, not all are effective.
+When birds decide to make a home in your chimney, it can create quite a nuisance.
+And while there are many ways to get rid of birds in your chimney, not all of them are effective.

 Here are some recommended tips for safely and effectively removing birds from your chimney: